Hollande says Paris attacks 'an act of war' by Islamic State

-French President Francois Hollande said on Saturday the attacks in Paris that killed 127 people were "an act of war" organized from abroad by Islamic State with internal help.
+French President Francois Hollande said on Saturday the attacks in Paris that killed 127 people were "an act of war" organised from abroad by Islamic State with internal help.

 "Faced with war, the country must take appropriate action," he said, without saying what that meant.